 Whenever possible, when literature is cited, we link to the actual text or other websites.
 However, sometimes copyright restrictions prevent us from doing so.
 Please consult your local university library for assistance in obtaining those references.

-Is to eliminate stereotypes and increase the baseline level of awareness of this behavior among those involved in caring for animals, among government agencies, among professionals involved in public health and mental health, attorneys, and forensic psychologists.
+Our goal is to eliminate stereotypes and increase the baseline level of awareness of this behavior among those involved in caring for animals, among government agencies, among professionals involved in public health and mental health, attorneys, and forensic psychologists.
 It is our hope that increased awareness will stimulate additional research and help interested parties come together, so that collaboratively, they may help those involved in hoarding cases – be they friends, family members, municipal authorities, health professionals, or animal protection groups – achieve a more humane and more lasting intervention for all involved.